shams-nahid/My-Daily-AWS-Study/public/Serverless/01 Lambda/06 Lambda Best Practices.md

 - Avoid using the recursive code
 - Control the dependencies in functions deployment packages (Can be put them in the lambda layer)
 - Minimize deployment packages
+  - Example is, selectively include the libraries that are required